DopierRex/OneNext/README.md

 2. SPEAKERS

 If your VGA monitor does not have built-in speakers, you will need to use external speakers connected to the Spectrum Next/N-go 3.5mm audio output.
 As for the VGA monitor above, a simple set of speakers would be inexpensive to obtain, probably you already have a set of speakers that can be used.
-Consider also using a good amplified stereo system or speakers to enjoy the fantastic sound of the Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), and Covox/Soundrive/SpecDrum/TurboSound digital audio.
+Consider also using a good amplified stereo system or speakers for the fantastic sound of the Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), and Covox/Soundrive/SpecDrum/TurboSound digital audio.
 Moreover, NextSIDPlayer and NXMODPlayer by the legendary David Saphier let you play SID like sounds and Amiga MOD files, while NextPlayer by Miroslav Bursa plays STC, PT2, PT3, SQT and TS (TurboSound) music files!

 3. PS/2 KEYBOARD

-The cores that make it possible to recreate other machines on the Spectrum Next tend to support PS/2 keyboards, VGA output, and 3.5mm audio because that's what they were originally developed for.
+The cores that make it possible to recreate other machines on the Spectrum Next tend to support PS/2 keyboards, VGA output, and 3.5mm audio because that's what they were developed for originally.
 As with other FPGA builds, a PS/2 keyboard provides more keys than most source keyboards.
 Only the BBC Master core works with the Spectrum Next keyboard (a great achievement by David Banks!)

 OPTIONAL (reccommended):
-PS/2 Y-Splitter cable and a PS/2 Mouse; few programs require a mouse.
+PS/2 Y-Splitter cable and a PS/2 Mouse; only few programs require a mouse.

 4. A FAT16 FORMATTED 4GB SD CARD